 8.2.9 Environmental impact is covered by Policy EQ6, which requires development to achieve a satisfactory relationship with neighbouring properties in terms of noise, visual and other forms of environmental impact.
-The proposals have been assessed in detail in this context, and it can be safely concluded that, with the possible exception of noise during the infrequent short night-time periods of national emergency, any such impact is almost entirely absent.
+The proposals have been assessed in detail in this context, and it can be safely concluded that that any such impact is almost entirely absent.